China A-Shares: Perspectives From the Inside Out

-- Local knowledge and a systematic approach attuned to the distinct factors driving the A-share market provide opportunity for consistent alpha generation.
+- Local knowledge and a robust investment approach attuned to the distinct dynamics driving the A-share market provide opportunity for consistent alpha generation.

 China’s onshore equity market – the world’s second-largest in terms of market capitalization – has never been more accessible to international investors.
 However, finding a strategy suitable for a market whose dynamics and characteristics are decidedly different from those of most other markets in the world can be a challenge.

-Here, we provide international investors with insights into navigating China’s market anomalies from an onshore perspective and present the case for a systematic approach to alpha generation.
+Here, we provide international investors with insights into navigating China’s market anomalies from an onshore perspective.

 Capturing China’s growth opportunities

 In the 40 years since Chinese leader Deng Xiaoping launched unprecedented market-oriented reforms, China has metamorphosed into a global economic power faster than any other country in history.
 China has eclipsed several developed economies in many respects, from the symbolic (e.g., half of the world’s top 10 tallest buildings are in China) to the significant (e.g., it is the largest contributor to global GDP in purchasing power parity terms).
 And it is not about to stop here – we expect real GDP in China to grow at more than twice the pace of that in the US and run ahead of most economies in the world.

 Over the years, China’s domestic equity market has grown to become the world’s second-largest in terms of market capitalization at US$6.8 trillion,1 with an average turnover of US$56 billion.2 Previously closed to foreign participation, the onshore market has opened to global investors in recent years, with many international portfolios today holding increasing, albeit still small, exposures to the local currency-denominated, domestically listed A-share companies through MSCI and other benchmarks.3